proehavshiy/yt-adio-player-app/README.md

 ### Styles:
 - [ ] good-looking styles
 - [ ] cross-browser and adaptive layouts
+### Bugs to solve:
+- [x] Safari block playing after skip track (but [autoplay policy error is instead but with no valuent effect](https://developer.chrome.com/blog/autoplay/))
+- [ ] progressbar freezes and may get left >100% and fly beyond the borders of its block
+- [ ] prevent the ability of pushing skip track buttons from uncountable pushing after pushing to keep better UX

 ## Dependencies
 - [x] `ESlint` and airbnb style-guide